Ticonderoga-class cruiser: Interception of United States satellite USA-193

+Downing of United States fighter F/A-18F Super Hornet

+On 22 December 2024, USS Gettysburg (CG-64) shot down a F/A-18F Super Hornet belonging to Strike Fighter Squadron 11 (VFA-11) and flying off the USS Harry S. Truman (CVN-75).
+USCENTCOM stated that both the pilot and weapon systems officer ejected and were recovered safely shortly after, with only one receiving minor injuries after an initial assessment.
+The Gettysburg also fired on a second F/A-18 and missed by ~100 feet.
+The missile missed thanks to the pilot performing evasive maneuvers.
+Although the downing was claimed by a Houthi general (who had made false claims in the past), USCENTCOM maintains it was not the result of hostile fire.

 Ships in class

 As part of the federal budget, the Navy had originally requested to decommission seven cruisers in the fiscal year 2022 (FY 2022), releasing a schedule of when these ships would be retired, (note that as opposed to calendar years, fiscal years run from 1 October to 30 September).
 When Congress passed the final budget, they limited that number of retired cruisers to five.
 Concerns of lawmakers included the number of ships available in the battle force, how fast retired ships could be replaced with new ones, and overall costs.
 The budget did not specify which ships were to be retired but did specify certain ships that could not be retired due to factors such as expenditures on recent modernization programs.

 The table below includes the proposed retirements from the latest budget request for FY 2023.
 The retirements for the next fiscal year are proposed by the Navy, and they are not official until approved by Congress.
 Those for the next four years are proposed only and must be requested in that year's budget request.
 Until the final budget is passed, all retirement requests are pending.
+In November 2024, the Navy announced that Gettysburg, Chosin, and Cape St. George would remain in service into 2029.